Shengcao-Cao/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Welcome!

-I am a fourth-year PhD student in Computer Science at University of Illinois Urbana-Champaign, advised by [Liang-Yan Gui](https://cs.illinois.edu/about/people/faculty/lgui) & [Yu-Xiong Wang](https://yxw.web.illinois.edu/).
-Previously, I graduated from Carnegie Mellon University with MS in Robotics, where I was advised by [Kris Kitani](http://www.cs.cmu.edu/~kkitani/), and Peking University with BS in Computer Science, where I was advised by [Liwei Wang](http://www.liweiwang-pku.com/).

 I mainly study the intersection of machine learning and computer vision, in particular developing visually grounded large multimodal models, and self-supervised approaches to object-level visual recognition.
 I also explore computation-efficient vision models via model compression and neural architecture search.

-I am looking for research internships for Summer 2025.
-Feel free to contact me if interested!